kroketio/kotki/README.md

 a project that uses both `translate('foo', 'enfr')` and `translate('foo', 'fren')` - you'll be using 2 models (and consequently `80MB` worth of RAM during the duration of your program).

 Note that translations are done synchronously (and thus are 'blocking').
-If you need an async/callback style approach, look at the [Bergamot-Translator](https://github.com/browsermt/bergamot-translator/).

 ## Acknowledgements